-Research since the 1960s shows women are at risk of poverty.
-The UN made the advancement of women a priority.
-Technology can help women at risk of poverty in rural areas.
-Rural women can have their lives improved if investments are made in farming.
-Family planning information can help women.
-This means women learn how to have the number of children they want.
-Many women keep having children because they do not have access to family planning information.

-Rural women have an important role to play when it comes to ending poverty.
+- Research since the 1960s shows women are at risk of poverty.
+The UN made the advancement of women a priority. - Technology can help women at risk of poverty in rural areas.
+Rural women can have their lives improved if investments are made in farming. - Family planning information can help women.
+This means women learn how to have the number of children they want. - Rural women have an important role to play when it comes to ending poverty.
 70% of women with jobs in South Asia work in farming.
-It is 60% in sub-Saharan Africa.
-These women have a role to play in food security.
-However, they are not usually involved in decision-making even though they might have the best knowledge.
-Young children in rural areas are twice as likely to not attend school which helps contribute to the cycle of poverty.
-As well, education for mothers is important for the health of children.
-Children of uneducated mothers in Latin America and the Caribbean are 3.1 times more likely to die than those whose mothers have secondary education.

-Every year 2 million girls under 15 give birth to children.
-They are at risk of dying because their bodies are not prepared for childbirth.
-Furthermore, they must often stop going to school.
-This can have long lasting consequences since children with an educated mother are more likely to survive than one with none.
-Nicaragua is the country with the highest rates of teenage pregnancy.
-What can be done in order to help countries with this problem?

-Women and girls can be more affected by a disaster than men or boys.
-This is because violence against women can keep women from getting access to help and resources during a disaster.
-Furthermore, in a disaster situation women and girls are at an increased risk of violence.
-In fact, women and girls are 14 times more likely to die in a disaster than men.
-After a cyclone in Bangladesh in 1991, 90% of the dead were women.
-In Sri Lanka, climbing trees and swimming is mainly taught to boys.
-This puts them at an advantage to survive during a tsunami.
-Women are at a disadvantage when it comes to disasters and we need to find solutions to this problem.

-In some countries it is more common for girls not to go to school than boys.
+It is 60% in sub-Saharan Africa - Women have a role to play in food security.
+However, they are not usually involved in decision-making even though they might have the best knowledge. - Young children in rural areas are twice as likely to not attend school which helps contribute to the cycle of poverty. - Education for mothers is important for the health of children.
+Children of uneducated mothers in Latin America and the Caribbean are 3.1 times more likely to die than those whose mothers have secondary education. - Every year 2 million girls under 15 give birth to children.
+They are at risk of dying because their bodies are not prepared for childbirth. - Women and girls can be more affected by a disaster than men or boys.
+This is because violence against women can keep women from getting access to help and resources during a disaster. - In a disaster situation women and girls are at an increased risk of violence. - Women and girls are 14 times more likely to die in a disaster than men. - After a cyclone in Bangladesh in 1991, 90% of the dead were women. - In Sri Lanka, climbing trees and swimming is mainly taught to boys.
+This puts them at an advantage to survive during a tsunami. - In some countries it is more common for girls not to go to school than boys.
 Some of the reasons are cultural.
 Some cultures think boys have more of a right to education.
-Other reasons are not enough female teachers or women are afraid of being victims of violence in school.

-Have you ever heard of the gender wage gap?
+Other reasons are not enough female teachers or women are afraid of being victims of violence in school. - Have you ever heard of the gender wage gap?
 Often, women make less money than men.
 There are a lot of reasons for this such as discrimination, women choosing to work part-time, or lack of education.
-When women make less money than men everybody suffers.
-If a woman has a family they could be living better.
-It also means there is less money for that woman to use to buy things to help the economy.
-Also, a woman over her life will save less and the government might need to take care of her as she gets older.
-One of the solutions to this problem is microfinance.
-It gives poor people, especially women, small loans to start businesses.
+When women make less money than men everybody suffers. - A woman over her life will save less and the government might need to take care of her as she gets older.